 If we, on the other hand, think of stages as the ontological counterparts of “phase sortals” [18], we can avoid this problem.
 Since phase sortals are used to refer to continuants at some period of their existence, the corresponding entities are still continuants.
 For example, “child” and “adult” can both characterise the same continuant, but at different times.
 Also, since phase sortals are important in their own right, it would be tempting to integrate our solution for temporary relatedness with an account of phase sortals.
 In fact, this can done by using the BFO account of projections that link SNAP entities (continuants) and SPAN entities (occurrents) [19]: every continuant c can be mapped to a corresponding occurrent (its “life”).
 We can then obtain the entity referred to by the phase sortal by projecting a temporal part of the life of c back onto the spatial realm.

-If it is construed this way, the projected entitywill appear as an additional individual in the OWL model.
+If it is construed this way, the projected entity will appear as an additional individual in the OWL model.
 From the point of view of ontological parsimony, this might not be desirable because the entities described by phase sortals do not really constitute anything over and above the continuant.
 However, this is a consequence of the reification approach that is unfortunately unavoidable.
 We will thus prefer the term “temporally qualified continuant” to indicate that we do not intend to hypostatise these entities.
 It is sufficient to consider “phase sortal talk” as a façon de parler, which is effectively talk about the continuant during a certain period of its life or history.
 For example, “human under 18 years” would be a temporal qualification of the class “human”.
 While this approach may include both temporally extended and non-extended “slices” of continuants, it seems to be a bit more natural than the “stages” of Bittner and Donnelly and avoids potential terminological confusion about the word “stage”, which might just as well refer to an occurrent (e.g. the early stage of a disease course).

 With these clarifications in mind, we now revisit the notions of temporary and permanent relatedness introduced above with regard to temporally qualified continuants.